jtmullen/cancelledbynetflix/README.md

 ### Adding a Cancelled Show

 To add a cancelled show you will need to create a new markdown file in the _shows/[year] folder.
 Where year is the year the show was cancelled.
-Please name the file as the name of the show with spaces replaced with dashes.
+Please name the file as the name of the show with spaces replaced with dashes, leave out any special characters.

 Only the "[front-matter](https://jekyllrb.com/docs/front-matter/)" YAML is used, no other content of the markdown file is used.
 All fields are required, below is an example front-matter: